RickStrahl/WestWindWebConnection-Documentation/Framework-Classes/Class-wwRestProcess/wwRestProcessOnBeforeCallMethod.md

-﻿Hook method that allows you to into every REST service call before the call is made.
+﻿Hook method that allows you to hook into every REST service call before the call is made.

-Use this method to set global `JsonService` or `JsonSerializer` settings that are applied on every request.
+Use this method to set or customize global `JsonService` or `JsonSerializer` settings that are applied on every request.